 And don’t forget to add cinnamon to stabilize your blood sugar.

 4. Greek Yogurt and Trail mix

 Greek yogurt is just the right example of what a pre-workout food should be.
-Greek yogurt has double the amount of proteins and half the amount of carbs as compared to a normal yogurt we eat.
+Greek yogurt has double the number of proteins and half the amount of carbs as compared to a normal yogurt we eat.

 Add dried or fresh fruits of your choice.
 Or make a trail mix.
-Just make sure what you add is the right combination to provide your body with protein and energy needed to carry out a workout.
+Just make sure what you add is the right combination to provide your body with the protein and energy needed to carry out a workout.
 You won’t regret doing this.
 Dried fruits contain healthy sugars and boost up energy levels like no else.

 Nuts and seeds check the insulin levels and do not allow them to drop when working out.
 But seeds and nuts are high in fat, they should be eaten in moderation.

 They are wholesome and completely satisfying.
 Bananas fuel your body with just the right amount of carbohydrates that can be digested easily.

 The potassium content present in them is what your muscles need for their maintenance during and post-workout.
 Remember a body doesn’t store bananas for long, so a medium-sized banana is sufficient.